-2.5.9 Task 8 - UAV Search and Report
+2.5.8 Task 8 - UAV Search and Report

-This task can be attempted by any team once they have demonstrated that their UAV can autonomously launch and land safely (Section 2.4 Mandatory Activities).
+This task can be attempted by any team once they have been cleared for safe operations of their UAV (Section 2.4 Mandatory Activities).
 This UAV task is conducted on land and on water, designed to mimic that of a search and rescue.